scottschmidl/scottschmidl/README.md

 - 👋 Hi, I’m Scott Schmidl
 - I'm currently a data scientist at Zilliant.
 Zilliant is a software development company HQ'd in Austin, Texas.
 We work on price optimization for our customers.
-During this current economic disaster, we have been pivotal in helping companies optimize the prices for their goods and services.
+During the current economic disaster, caused by the current White House, we have been pivotal in helping companies optimize the prices for their goods and services.
 - 👀 I’m interested in data science, machine learning, hiking, camping, snowboarding, rock cliimbing, and traveling
 - I am currently learning Java and JavaScript
 - 🌱 I’m always interested in learning more about data science and machine learning